arlogy/devnotes/data/csv_parsing_for_the_developer.md

 OS).
 So we might implement support for all types of line breaks when parsing.
 - The field separator could also be configured and set to any character other than the comma, mainly `;` (semicolon), `\t` (tabulation) and ` ` (space).
-Other characters like `|` (pipe symbol), multiple spaces (instead of a tabulation) or even a combination of several separators might also be used.
+Other characters might also be used, such as `|` (pipe symbol), multiple spaces (instead of a tabulation), or even a combination of several separators.

 #### R6

-Fields containing special characters in the CSV context (i.e. line breaks, double quotes and commas) must be enclosed in double quotes for those characters to lose their special meaning.
+Special characters in CSV context are line breaks, double quotes and commas.
+Fields containing such characters must be enclosed in double quotes for said characters to lose their special meaning.
 For example, a field separator (e.g. a comma) in double quotes will not be considered as such.

 #### R5 & R7